 A trust is a legal entity created to hold assets separate from the person that actually buys them.
-Trusts that are set up as living or revocable trusts have no tax-planning benefits -- they're typically just used as tools to facilitate easier asset transfers.
+Trusts that are set up as living or revocable trusts have no tax-planning benefits – they're typically just used as tools to facilitate easier asset transfers.
 Irrevocable trusts, on the other hand, can be used to transfer assets and avoid estate tax.

 Before calculating the tax due on inherited trusts, the property in the trust has to be valued.
 When the property is in a revocable living trust, it's in a legal limbo zone.
-For the purposes of probate law, it's the trust's, but for tax law, it's treated as if the decedent owned it.
+For the purposes of probate law, the asset belongs to the trust, but for tax law, it's treated as if the decedent owned it.

 When you sell assets that you inherit and you make profit, you'll pay capital gains taxes as well.
 However, the capital gains taxes get calculated relative to the profit between the selling price and the value at which you inherited the property.

 - Thinkstock/Stockbyte/Getty Images